Family with active trachoma sitting for photo

 Trachoma is an infectious eye disease and one of the leading causes of blindness globally.

-Trachoma infection can be prevented and treated, but many repeated infections can lead to trichiasis.
+Trachoma infection can be prevented and treated, but many repeated infections can lead to another condition called trichiasis.

 This is a painful condition where the eyelids turn inwards and the eyelashes rub against the surface of the eye.
 Without treatment, it can lead to irreversible blindness.